 The gameplay of Code of Princess is very similar to Treasure's classic brawler, Guardian Heroes.
 The game's levels are made up of three 2D layers between which the player characters can hop, allowing "up" on the d-pad to be used for jumping and mimicking the movement style of one-on-one fighting games.
 Defeating enemies gives experience points that strengthen your character and there are cooperative/competitive multiplayer modes for up to four players in local and online environments.

-Code of Princess was the first original game developed by Agatsuma Entertainment and a hand full of notable Japanese gaming veterans helped created the title.
-Former Capcom artist Kinu Nishimura, who worked on the Street Fighter series as well as the Overman King Gainer anime, designed the world and characters for Code of Princess.
+Code of Princess was the first original game published by Agatsuma Entertainment and a handful of notable veteran Japanese developers were contracted to created the title.
+Former Capcom artist Kinu Nishimura, who worked on the Street Fighter and later the Zero Escape series, designed the world and characters for Code of Princess.
 The game design was done by former Treasure developers HAN and Masaki Ukyo, who are both known for their work on the first Guardian Heroes.
 Tetsuhiko "HAN" Kikuch is credited with Code of Princess' original plan, enemy character design, and motion supervision.
 Masaki Ukyo worked on the game design, system programming, and player character creation.

 There are four playable character in the primary story mode of Code of Princess.
 Additional characters are available for play in other modes.